Avoid the Top 10 Mistakes That Growers Make

 This is a classic newbie mistake.
 People new to growing often believe that they will get along fine if they scrimp on the extraction system.
 Some people even try to start growing without one at all!

-Plants use the CO2 in the air.
-They will quickly use up the CO2 in the air inside a tent.
+Plants depend on the CO2 in the surrounding air, which they will quickly use up.
 Once the CO2 is depleted, they will no longer be able to photosynthesize and will stop growing.
-The air in the tent ideally needs to be replaced roughly once every 2 minutes.
-Doing this will also help make sure that the temps do not go too high (see point 4 above), especially when using a hot HPS lamp!
+The air inside a grow tent or grow space needs to be replaced roughly once every two minutes, so be sure to spec an extraction system that's got enough airflow

 6) Not checking for pests